achf01/weatherStation/README.md

 ##### Weather API

-Remember to set up the following macros in the "api.h" file
+Remember to set up the following macros in the "api.h" file:
 1) ```MYSSID``` WiFi name
 2) ```PASS_WIFI``` WiFi password
 3) ```CONST_DELAY_API``` time to pass between a request sending and another without receiving new inputs (by default 30 minutes)